Slevinski/slevinski.github.io/series/dms-plan/README.md

 # DMS Plan

-*A presentation and essay series for data management, workflow design, and repository delivery*
+*A series of slides and essays for data management, workflow design, and repository delivery*

 This series is for materials focused on the real work that sits between local project systems and successful repository delivery.